Representation Convergence: Mutual Distillation is Secretly a Form of Regularization: Preliminaries

+where $\mathcal{L}_{\mathrm{SL}}$ and $\mathcal{L}_{\mathrm{KL}}$ represent the supervised learning loss and the KL divergence loss, respectively, $\alpha$ is the weight.
 Using DML, the student cohort effectively pools their collective estimate of the next most likely classes.
 Finding out and matching the other most likely classes for each training instance according to their peers increases each student's posterior entropy, which helps them converge to a more robust representation, leading to better generalization.